kedro-org/kedro-viz/docs/source/publish_and_share_kedro_viz_on_azure.md

 The endpoint link can be found under **Storage account -> Capabilities -> Static website -> Primary endpoint**.
 ```

+Before publishing, you can enable or disable the preview for all datasets by toggling the "All dataset previews" button in the modal dialog.
 Once those details are complete, click **Publish**.
 A hosted, shareable URL will be returned to you after the process completes.

 ![](./images/kedro-publish-azure.gif)